-The Mindful Futures Network is being launched today, to do something that has not been done anywhere else in the world.
+The Mindful Futures Network has been launched, to do something that has not been done anywhere else in the world.

 The Network, which has already attracted over 350 members, will chart across an entire nation how innovations in mindfulness, empathy and compassion can contribute to the health and proficiency of public and private organisations.